How to Implement Prometheus Monitoring + Grafana Dashboards

 Of course there are several other tools on the market.
 Plus many have integrations for Helix Core.
 We choose this combo because both of these tools are widely adopted and are open source.
 They can be easily deployed with little effort for basic installations.
 They also have enterprise level support, if required.
 This is a critical differentiator for our customers that need to scale.

 How Helix Core Works With Prometheus + Grafana

 Prometheus pulls metrics from targets such as node_exporter (distributed as part of Prometheus).
 It stores the data in its internal time series database.
 These metrics are generated by p4prometheus and node_exporter by querying the operating system directly.

-We have two custom components which interface with Prometheus to export metrics on a regular basis.
+We have three custom components which interface with Prometheus to export metrics on a regular basis.
 These are contained in the P4Prometheus repository, available on GitHub.

-They both feed data into Prometheus via its node_exporter component, which can then be made visible on Grafana dashboards.
-As shown in the diagram, you can also set up custom alerts to your team via Slack, email, or even phone/text notifications.
+They feed data into Prometheus via its node_exporter component, and that data can then be made visible on Grafana dashboards.
+As shown in the diagram above, you can also set up custom alerts to your team via Slack, email, or even phone/text notifications.

 How to Set Up Prometheus and Grafana on Helix Core

-- On your commit and any replica/edge servers, you need to install node_exporter and p4prometheus to gather metrics.
+- On your commit and any replica/edge servers, you need to install node_exporter and p4prometheus with monitor_metrics.sh to gather metrics.

-- On your monitoring server, you can install Prometheus, Grafana, and configure Prometheus to gather the metrics from your other servers.
+- On your monitoring server, you can install Prometheus, Victoria Metrics, Grafana, and configure Prometheus to gather the metrics from your other servers.

-- Once installed you can set up your Grafana dashboards.
+- Once installed you can set up your Grafana dashboards as documented.
 Examples include: